-As heretofore, the publication of this volume has been anticipated to a great extent by the issuance in advance, in pamphlet form, of the several chapters which compose it.
-Before the issuance of this volume all of the chapters, except those treating of gold and silver and green sand marl, will have been so given to the public.
+As heretofore, the publication of this volume has been anticipated to a great extent by the issue in advance, in pamphlet form, of the several chapters which compose it.
+Before the publication of this volume all of the chapters, except the one treating of gold and silver, will have been so given to the public.

-The following summary gives the principal statistical information recorded in this report:
+The summary gives the principal statistical information recorded in this report.

 In presenting these statistics all unnecessary duplication has been avoided.
-The coke product, discussed in the following pages, amounting to 21,795,883 short tons, valued at \$44,445,923, is excluded from the tabulation, as the quantity and value of the coal used in its manufacture is included in the statistics of coal production.
+The coke product, discussed in the following pages and amounting to 25,401,730 short tons, valued at \$63,339,167, is excluded from the tabular statement, as the quantity and value of the coal used in its manufacture is included in the statistics of coal production.
 Similarly, white lead, red lead, and litharge, whose average aggregate value for the last ten years has exceeded \$10,000,000, are not given in the table, the base from which they are made being included in the output of pig lead.
 Zinc oxide, or zinc white, made directly from the ores and consequently not included in spelter production, is tabulated.
-The production of pig iron and its value are given in the tabulation as the best means of presenting the statistics of production in the first marketable condition.
-The value of brick and pottery clays, rather than the value of the manufactured products, is embraced in the tabular statement, although the statistics of brick, tile, and pottery production are presented in detail in the report.
+The production of pig iron and its value are given in the table as the best means of presenting the statistics of the production of iron in the first marketable condition.
+The value of brick and pottery clavs, rather than the value of the manufactured products, is embraced in the tabular statement, although the statistics of brick, tile, and pottery production are presented in detail in the report.
 Inflation of valuation and all unnecessary duplication are thus avoided.